 ToolTip Text in Selenium: This is another continuation post of the Java Selenium tutorial series.
-In this post, we are going to learn how we can verify the tooltip text.
-Before the discussion about tooltip, I would like to share some basic information about tooltip so that a new learner could understand easily.
+In this post, we will learn how to verify the tooltip text.
+Before discussing the tooltip, I would like to share some basic information about it so that a new learner can understand it easily.

-For our readers, those want to learn about the Selenium Tutorial, Core Java Tutorial and other testing related topics then you can follow the mentioned links.
+For our readers, those who want to learn about the Selenium Tutorial, Core Java Tutorial, and other testing-related topics can then follow the mentioned links.

 What is the Tooltip Text?

-The tooltips text is a hidden text which is behind the elements like images, buttons, link, etc. and when you place your mouse over those elements, then some text appears which shares some of the information about that element or object.
+The tooltip text is a hidden text behind elements like images, buttons, links, etc., and when you place your mouse over those elements, some text appears that shares some of the information about that element or object.

-For example, if you open facebook.com in your browser and when you place your mouse over the Facebook image, then you may see a message “Go to Facebook Home.” which is displays after place your mouse over the logo.
-So that type of text messages called tooltips text.
+For example, if you open facebook.com in your browser and place your mouse over the Facebook image, you may see the message “Go to Facebook Home, ” displayed after placing your mouse over the logo.
+So, that type of text message is called tooltip text.

-Tooltips is traditionally implemented with the “title” attribute, so when you place the mouse of the element where the element is declared with the “title,” then whatever value is assigned to that element, that value will be displayed.
+Tooltips are traditionally implemented with the “title” attribute, so when you place the mouse on the element where the element is declared with the “title,” then whatever value is assigned to that element, that value will be displayed.
 Those elements are declared with the title tag.
-That element will display a static text which gives the pieces of information with no styling.
+That element will display a static text that gives the pieces of information without styling.

-But nowadays, there are many plugins available for the tooltips implementation.
-With those plugins, you can create an advanced tooltip that having styling, rendering, images, and links with the help of JavaScript/JQuery plugins or using CSS tooltips.
+But nowadays, there are many plugins available for the tooltip implementation.
+With those plugins, you can create an advanced tooltip with styling, rendering, images, and links with the help of JavaScript/JQuery plugins or using CSS tooltips.

 You can handle the tooltip in 2 different ways: